dwysocki/gracedb-server/doc/source/web.rst

 - by GPS time or range
     - ``gpstime: 999999999``
     - ``899999000..999999999``
-- by event creation time
+- by event creation time in UTC
     - ``created: 2009-10-08 ..
 2009-12-04 16:00:00``
     - ``yesterday .. now``
 - by specific graceid or range